petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md

 1. Choose who can view the web content article by selecting an option under Viewable By (i.e., Anyone (Guest Role), Site Members, or the content's Owner).

 1. Click *More Options* to view available permissions.
 Assign them to guest users or site members.
-See [Web Content Article Permissions Reference](#web-content-article-permissions-reference) to learn more about each permission.
+See [Assigning Permissions to Web Content Articles](./assigning-permissions-to-web-content-articles.md) to learn more about each permission.

 1. Click *Publish*.